-Edit the BROKER\INSTANCE\DIR/etc/broker.xml file and configure an address-setting for automatic creation and deletion.
+Edit the BROKER_INSTANCE_DIR/etc/broker.xml file and configure an address-setting for automatic creation and deletion.
 The following example uses all of the configuration elements mentioned in the previous table.

-<configuration> <core></core></configuration> <address-settings> <address-setting match="activemq.#"> 1 <auto-create-addresses>true</auto-create-addresses> 2 <auto-delete-addresses>true</auto-delete-addresses> 3 <auto-create-queues>true 3 <auto-delete-queues>true</auto-delete-queues> 4 <auto-delete-queues>true</auto-delete-queues> 5 <default-address-routing-type>ANYCAST</default-address-routing-type> 6 </auto-create-queues></address-setting> </address-settings> The configuration included in this address-setting is applied to any address or С

-The configuration included in this address-setting is applied to any address or queue that matches the wildcard activemq.#.
-For more information on using wildcard syntax see AMQ Broker Wildcard Syntax.

-2 The broker creates an address that does not exist when a client requests it.

-An automatically created address is deleted when it no longer has any queues associated with it.

-The broker creates a queue that does not exist when a client requests it.

-5 An automatically created queue is deleted when it no longer has any consumers or messages.

-If the client does not specify a routing type when connecting, the broker uses ANYCAST when delivering messages to an address.
+- The configuration included in this address-setting is applied to any address or queue that matches the wildcard activemq.#.
+For more information on using wildcard syntax see AMQ Broker Wildcard Syntax. - 2 The broker creates an address that does not exist when a client requests it. - 3 An automatically created address is deleted when it no longer has any queues associated with it. - The broker creates a queue that does not exist when a client requests it. - 5 An automatically created queue is deleted when it no longer has any consumers or messages. - 6 If the client does not specify a routing type when connecting, the broker uses ANYCAST when delivering messages to an address.
 The default value is MULTICAST.
-See the introduction of this
+See the introduction of this chapter for more information about routing types.